Thell Reed

 Thell Reed is an American exhibition shooter, stuntman, armorer, and movie consultant.

 Shooting career

 As a teenager, Reed competed in Jeff Cooper's Big Bear "Leatherslaps" shooting competitions at Big Bear Lake, California.
 The Leatherslaps became the "South Western Combat Pistol League" or "SWCPL".
 Reed competed so successfully that he became one of six "Combat Masters", so called because they would almost always take the first six places in the competition.
-Of the six Combat Masters, Reed had the quickest draw.
+Of the six Combat Masters (Reed, John Plähn, Jack Weaver, Elden Carl, Ray Chapman, and Cooper), Reed had the quickest draw.
+After the SWCPL matches, Reed went on to compete in fast draw competitions in which he achieved fame.